 - Established trees have their root structure at the edge of the crown.
 That’s because the crown prevents light rainfall from reaching the ground near the trunk of the tree.
 Bucket watering allows you to water at the edge of the crown, delivering water exactly where the roots are located.

 - Bucket watering eliminates run-off and overspray, reducing the amount of water that is wasted.

 - It’s an easy way to water with rain barrels.
 No need to hook up a pump or wait for a hose to slowly drain.
-We took the top off our rain barrels and filled a bucket by dunking it in the barrel.
+We took the top off our rain barrels and filled buckets by dunking them in the barrel.

-We use bucket watering for our herbs, vegetables and fruit trees.
-Not all vegetables will tolerate extended periods of drought, but we actually had a lot of success with our dry gardening.
+We used bucket watering for our herbs, vegetables, and fruit trees.
+Not all vegetables will tolerate extended periods of drought, but we had a lot of success with our dry gardening.

 How much water do trees need?

-We came up with this rough formula that we used to water our fruit trees during the dry summer months:
+We came up with a rough formula that we used to water our fruit trees during the dry summer months:

 - Ideal: 2 gallons of water per 1-inch of trunk diameter, every 10 days.
 This will allow them to fruit and flourish.

 - Necessary: 1 gallon of water per 1-inch of trunk diameter, every 14 days.
 This is what is necessary to keep them alive.

 We did a combination of ideal and necessary.
 If the summer was wet, then we didn’t need to worry about watering as much.
 When the summer was dry, then we would try to get out to the property at least every two weeks.
 Watering when we arrived and again right before we left.